SMXCore/SMXCore_NG/README.md

 # Smart Meter eXtension Core Software (SMXcore)
 Open Source software for communication with electricity and other meter types developed as part of the [Nobel Grid](http://nobelgrid.eu/) project and improved in various other projects.

 ## Requirements

+Run:
-* Java SE 7 (?)
+* Java SE JRE 7/8 (?)

+Build:
+* Java SE JDK 7/8
+* Maven

-## Installation
+## Build and Installation
-Netbeans is currently required.
-Create a new project in Netbeans by importing the root of the project directory.
-A build will produce a `dist/` directory which can be distributed.
+The build uses Maven.

+To create a .zip of the jar file with dependencies in sub-folder for deployment using Maven execute (Linux):

+`mvn package`

+The .zip can then be found in the target/ folder.

+To install to the local repository:

+`mvn install`

-## Running
+## Running (Standalone from zip)

+Unzip the above created zip.

+Example configuration can be found in `src/test/conf`.
+Copy one of these folders or create your own based on them.

-Change working directory to the `dist/` directory created above.
+Change working directory to the a configuration folder.

-SMXcore can then be run on the command line using
+SMXcore can then be run on the command line using:

-`java -jar $PATH_TO_SMXCORE/SMXcore.jar Modules.txt`
+`java -jar ../SMXcore.jar Modules.txt`

 where `Modules.txt` is a descriptor of modules to load (see below).

 Additional files describing the module configuration should be placed in the same folder as `Modules.txt`.

 ## Configuration

 Example configuration for different applications (App) can be found in `src/conf`.

+## Develop

+The source repository can be imported into Netbeans as a Maven project.